Professional Practice Thesis 1 (6CP) (11671.1)

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

-PrerequisitesStudents must have completed 72 credit points of the Bachelor of Building and Construction Management (Honours) including 11674 Professional Investigation and Research Methods.
+PrerequisitesStudents must have completed 72 credit points of ABB101 Bachelor of Building and Construction Management (Honours) OR ABB201 Bachelor of Landscape Architecture (Honours) including 11674 Professional Investigation and Research Methods.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|